Travel Essentials for a Long Flight

 Packing for a long flight

 Remember that everyone can bring one carry on and one personal item, so it’s nice to keep travel necessities in your carry-on bag.
-I like to include an extra pair of clothes, medication, travel insurance documents, and anything I can’t live without should my checked baggage get lost.
-If you can squeeze one or two packing cubes with clothes in there, I’d recommend it.
-This will give you peace of mind should your checked luggage get lost.
-Make sure you have your international travel essentials like converters and anything else you can’t live without.
+Additionally, I like to include an extra pair of clothes, medication, travel insurance documents, and anything I can’t live without.
+This is basically a safety protocol in case my checked baggage gets lost.
+If you can squeeze one or two packing cubes with clothes as well as some beauty essentials.
+I’d recommend that, too This will give you peace of mind should your checked luggage get lost.

 Vegan Woven Tote

-This is one of my best-sellers, and is the easiest bag to carry.
+This is one of my best-sellers, and is certainly the easiest bag to carry.
 It’s very lightweight and stretchy, so it holds a ton of stuff.
 I filled it with all the essentials that we’ll need while we’re up in the air.

-You’re going to want a duffel or travel backpack as your travel bag that will go below your seat.
-Keep things you’ll want quick access to, and the important things you don’t want to lose.
+Given that you’ll want easy access to your essentials, you are going to want a duffel or travel backpack as your travel bag that will go below your seat.
+For the purpose of keeping things easy, keep things you’ll want quick access to below your seat.
 Keep credit cards and important documents (and of course your phone) on you at all times.
 I like to keep everything that will keep me entertained – computer, iPad, and a book, too.
 Since I never sleep on long haul flights, I need options to keep myself busy.

 Marie Kondo Pouches

 As I have said numerous times, I love these pouches for electronics, snacks, and really, anything that’s in my bag.
 They are the easiest way to keep things organized while on the go.